The Church of Jesus Christ (Monongahela, Pennsylvania): Racial integration

 The Church of Jesus Christ has advocated full racial integration throughout all aspects of the church since its organization in 1862.
-While America disputed over civil liberties and racial segregation, the church directed its message towards all races.
+While North America disputed over civil liberties and racial segregation, the church directed its message towards all races.
 In 1905, the church suspended an elder for opposing the full integration of all races.

 Historian Dale Morgan wrote in 1949: "An interesting feature of the Church's doctrine is that it discriminates in no way against ... members of other racial groups, who are fully admitted to all the privileges of the priesthood.
 It has taken a strong stand for human rights, and was, for example, uncompromisingly against the Ku Klux Klan during that organization's period of ascendancy after the First World War."

-At a time when racial segregation or discrimination was commonplace in most institutions throughout America, two of the most prominent leaders of The Church of Jesus Christ were African American.
-Apostle John Penn, member of the Quorum of Twelve from 1910 to 1955, conducted missionary work with many Italian Americans, and was often referred to as "the Italians' Doctor".
+At a time when racial segregation or discrimination was commonplace in most institutions throughout North America, two of the most prominent leaders of The Church of Jesus Christ were African American.
+Apostle John Penn, member of the Quorum of Twelve Apostles from 1910 to 1955, conducted missionary work with many Italian Americans, and was often referred to as "the Italians' Doctor".
 Matthew Miller, an evangelist ordained in 1937, traveled throughout Canada establishing missions with Native Americans.

-Notable adherents

-Rock star Alice Cooper (born Vincent Damon Furnier) was raised in The Church of Jesus Christ, though he was never baptized.
-Cooper's grandfather, Thurman Furnier, was the president of the church from 1963 to 1965.